Anthony Wesley: 2009

 On 19 July 2009 (almost exactly 15 years after the Jupiter impact of comet Shoemaker-Levy 9, or SL9), Wesley discovered an impact on Jupiter that caused a black spot in the planet's atmosphere.
 He was at his home observatory just outside Murrumbateman, New South Wales, Australia, using stacked images on a 36.8 cm diameter reflecting telescope equipped with a low light machine vision video camera attached to the telescope.

 2010

-On 3 June 2010, Wesley was away from his home visiting a friend, when with a 37 cm telescope he took an image of a small celestial object burning up in the Jupiter atmosphere.
+On 3 June 2010, Wesley was away from his home visiting a friend, when with a 37 cm telescope he took an image of a small celestial object burning up inJupiter's atmosphere.
 The observed flash lasted about two seconds.
 The object was believed to be an asteroid, making it the first image of a meteorite hitting a planet.

 The find was praised by NASA and fellow astronomers, who were under the impression that after the 1994 collision another would not be expected for several hundred years.